Photo: RB/Redferns via Getty Images

-All these themes are bound to swirl around "Homeward Bound: A GRAMMY Salute To The Songs Of Paul Simon," a two-hour special set to air on CBS on Wed.
-Dec.
-21 from 9-11:00 p.m.
-PT/ET.
+All these themes are bound to swirl around "Homeward Bound: A GRAMMY Salute To The Songs Of Paul Simon," a two-hour special set to re-air on Wednesday, May 31, at 9 p.m.
+ET/PT on the CBS Television Network; it will be available to stream live and on demand on Paramount+.
 Featuring everyone from Garth Brooks to Angélique Kidjo to Stevie Wonder, the performance will illuminate the 16-time GRAMMY winner's timeless and revered songbook.

 A retired Simon may go on to abandon music entirely, but what his songs added to the public consciousness may dwarf anything he could pursue in a scientific or philanthropic sense.
 Because Simon’s greatest works are some of the finest inquiries into the human experience — internal, external, and ineffable — ever penned.

 A 15-song list of the finest Simon tunes could easily, and fairly, fall in line with his greatest hits.
 But what's the fun in simply reproducing the "essentials" playlists across streaming services?
 So, if you’ll forgive a lack of "Kodachrome" or "50 Ways to Leave Your Lover," we’ll raise you deep cuts you might not be familiar with.
 The list is below.